Grin and Bear It Meaning

 - I recommend you to grin and bear it (an expression used by sailors after a long continuance of bad weather).

-An alternate expression was grin and abide, although this version is no longer common.
+An alternative expression was grin and abide, although this version is no longer common.

 Examples of Grin and Bear It